AmnaJanahi/memoryGame/README.md

 •	20 cards (10 pairs of emoji icons)
 •	Cards briefly revealed at game start (5 seconds)
 •	Flip animations and sounds
-•	Score tracking (+1 for correct, −1 for wrong)
+•The guess count is set to 8 tries
 •	Modal end screen for win/loss feedback
 •	Restart and Play Again options
-•	Lose if time ends or score drops below −1
+•	Lose if time ends or guessCount is 0
 ________________________________________
 Technologies